cstyan/adbDocumentation/README.md

 18. Device sends us OKAY
 19. Device sends us WRTE
 20. Device sends us DATA + data length + the file data, if the file is more than 65k there will be multiple DATA messages.
-The last DATA message will be terminated with DONE after the file data portion of the payload.
+The last file data transfer will be terminated with DONE after the file data portion of the payload.
 21. We send the device OKAY after each DATA message
 22. At the end of the data transfer we send WRTE to the device